FIRST Robotics Competition: Competition

 FIRST Robotics competition operates in two competition models determined by geographic location, District and Regional.

 Districts

 Teams competing in districts may attend two smaller events as part of their registration.
 Advancement from the district to FIRST Championship is dependent on participation in a District Championship event and the Championship slots allocated to each district.
-While regional teams may never compete in district events, district teams are permitted to compete in regional events but cannot qualify for FIRST Championship from regional participation.
+While regional teams may never compete in district events, district teams are permitted to compete in regional events but cannot qualify for the FIRST Championship from regional participation.

 Districts are geographically defined areas and all teams within the area are part of the district.